tommac08/docsv2/sources/config.md

 `before_install` and `install` tags in `shippable.yml` that is in the root of your code repository.

-(Coming soon) Our Windows minions are based on AWS AMI for Windows 2012.

 * * * * *

 ## Pull requests